The Digital Microphone Interfaces in general

 The DMI-2 portable is the ideal digital microphone interface solution for ENG and other field recording applications.

 It supports two digital microphones and allows adjustment of the Gain, Pre Attenuation and Low Cut filter settings at the device.
 The front panel display shows the selected gain and, by means of bar graphs, shows the current signal level and any gain reduction.
-Of course, these functions can also be operated via the RCS software.
+Of course, these functions can also be operated via the RCS software, which allows complete access to all of the microphone parameters.

 Microphone presets can be stored inside the DMI-2 portable and recalled for use in the field.